Steve Breitkreuz

-Steve Breitkreuz (born 18 January 1992) is a German professional footballer who plays as a defender for Regionalliga Bayern club Bayern Munich II.
+Steve Breitkreuz (born 18 January 1992) is a German professional footballer who plays as a defender.
 He is the twin brother of fellow footballer Patrick Breitkreuz.

 Career

 Breitkreuz joined Erzgebirge Aue from Hertha BSC II in 2015.
-On 1 June 2017, Eintracht Braunschweig announced the signing of Breitkreuz on a three-year contract.
-A year later, he returned to Aue for the 2018–19 season having signed a three-year contract.
-In summer 2021, he joined SSV Jahn Regensburg.
+On 1 June 2017, Eintracht Braunschweig announced his signing on a three-year contract.
+A year later, he returned to Erzgebirge Aue for the 2018–19 season having signed a three-year contract.

+In the summer of 2021, he joined SSV Jahn Regensburg.

+On 4 July 2023, Breitkreuz signed with Regionalliga Bayern club Bayern Munich II, ahead of the 2023–24 season.